caraya/xml-workflow/markdown-source/schema.md

 <link class="external" id="ex01" href="http://google.com" label="link to google"></link>
 ```

-Once I had the links I figured I need a way to create anchors for internal links that look like this: `&lt;a href="#top">` and expect the target to be formated like this `&lt;<a name="top">`.
-To accomodate this I created an anchor element to provide the destination for internal links.
+Once I had the links I figured I need a way to create anchors for internal links that look like this: `&lt;a href="#top">` and expect the target to be formated like this `&lt;<a id="top">`.
+To accomodate this I created an anchor element to provide the destination for internal links where it is not possible to add the id attribute directly.
+This element should be seldom used as in most instances we should be able to add the id attribute directly by inserting a span or other container element.

 ```xml
 <!-- Named Anchor -->